 France

-France exhibits high-range performance across all categories of the Global State of Democracy framework.
-Compared to five years ago, it has seen advances in Civic Engagement, particularly with regard to engagement in independent political and non-political associations.
+France is high performing across all categories of the Global State of Democracy framework.
+The country performs in the top 25 per cent of countries around the world in every factor except Electoral Participation.
+Between 2019-2024, France experienced advances in Civic Engagement, particularly with regard to engagement in independent political associations.
 France has also advanced in Effective Parliament, specifically related to the legislature’s investigatory and executive oversight functions.
-France has also experienced declines in Access to Justice and to a lesser extent judicial corruption.
-There have been declines in Freedom of the Press over the same period, in terms of media bias and the harassment of journalists.
-Finally, there have been declines in Economic Equality.
-Though France is a high-income country, it struggles with mounting public debt and growing popular dissatisfaction with income inequality, which has been on the rise since the 2008 financial crisis.
+The country has also experienced declines in Access to Justice and in Economic Equality.
+Though France is a high-income country, it struggles with mounting public debt and growing public dissatisfaction with income inequality, which has been on the rise since the 2008 financial crisis.
 France’s economy is dominated by the services sector, and to a lesser extent manufacturing, tourism, and agriculture.

 Participation remains robust, and the government has successfully convened citizens’ assemblies to give people a voice on topics ranging from climate change to assisted dying.
 France also has a long history of citizens taking to the streets to express their dissatisfaction with government policies or social issues.
-Recent examples include mass protests in response to the Israel-Gaza war and the "Yellow Vest" movement.
-The latter movement, which began in 2018 in response to a proposed fuel tax increase, has since grown to encompass a range of grievances, including economic inequality, government corruption and pension reform.
+Recent examples include pro-Palestine protests, and protests over economic inequality, environmental causes, government corruption and pension reform.

-Legal frameworks that support gender equality and LGBTQIA+ rights are advanced, and France recently became one of the first countries to protect the right to abortion in the Constitution, yet physical and sexual violence remains an obstacle.
-Additionally, women’s economic marginalization persists in the form of unpaid care and domestic work, as well as a gender gap related to wages, labour market distribution, and senior positions in enterprises, government agencies and other organizations - particularly corporate executive committees.
+France is consistently high performing in Gender Equality.
+Legal frameworks that support gender equality and LGBTQIA+ rights are advanced, and in 2024 France became one of the first countries globally to protect the right to abortion in the Constitution.
+However, women’s economic marginalization persists in the form of unpaid care and domestic work, as well as a gender gap related to wages, labour market distribution, and senior positions in government agencies and companies, particularly corporate executive committees.
+Additionally, the prevalence of physical and sexual violence, as well as what are sometimes seen as insufficient responses by authorities, remain an obstacle.

-Looking ahead, it will be important to watch Rights, especially related to new immigration laws, which should be monitored for their impacts on asylum seekers and refugees.
-In addition, it will be important to monitor reports of increasing police brutality, particularly in response to demonstrations (including crackdowns on environmental activists).
-As protests continue to be essential for organizing around social issues, it will be important to watch government actions that may impact the freedom of expression.
+Looking ahead, it will be important to watch debates around immigration laws as well as ramped up efforts to dismantle migrant smuggling networks, which should be monitored for their impacts on the rights of asylum seekers and refugees.
+In addition, it will be important to monitor reports of police brutality in response to demonstrations for impacts on Civic Engagement.
+Finally, it will be important to watch new measures expanding support to victims of gender-based violence, and a proposal to strengthen consent laws, for impacts on Gender Equality.

 https://www.idea.int/democracytracker/